 If you tend to travel or move around often, consider an online bank like Aspiration or Schwab Bank for accounts that not only offer free in-network ATMs, but also reimburse you for any out-of-network ATM fees.

 What makes a good overdraft policy might surprise you.
 “Overdraft protection” sounds like a helpful feature, but it can actually be dangerous, Money magazine points out.

 When your checking account includes overdraft protection, a debit transaction or ATM withdrawal that pushes your balance below zero usually results in an overdraft fee.
 Several of these transactions can occur before you realize you’ve gone negative, resulting in hundreds of dollars in fees.

 Instead, look for an account that allows you to choose whether or not to allow overdraft protection.
 My checking account at U.S. Bank, for example, allows me to turn the feature on or off with the tap of a button in the mobile app or online, and it will be effective immediately.

 This allows me to prevent an everyday debit card transaction from pushing my account into the red and racking up a fee, but also to accept the fee if the account balance isn’t enough to cover an important payment, like rent.

-To find the account that’s right for your needs, check out Money’s list of top three bank accounts if you’re broke.
+To find the account that’s right for your needs, check out our list of the top six checking accounts graded on fees, rewards, accessibility and mobility.